 On July 24, 2019, the South Carolina Supreme Court stated common law marriage is no longer viable from this date forward.
 In the landmark decision, Stone v.
-Thompson, heard June 13, 2019, the Justices ended the practice of common law marriage.
+Thompson, heard June 13, 2019, the Justices ended the practice.

-This ruling is proactive only; meaning it begins July 24, 2019 and moves forward.
-From that date on wards, no one can enter into a common law marriage as it is now officially non-existent.
+This ruling is proactive only; meaning it begins July 24, 2019, and moves forward.
+From that date onwards, no one can enter into a common-law marriage as it is now officially non-existent.
 Further, the Justices did define the parameters of how to prove common law marriage from prior to July 24, 2019.
-In order to prove common law marriage, the Justices clearly state it has to be at the clear and convincing level of evidence.
+In order to prove common-law union, the Justices clearly state it has to be at a clear and convincing level of evidence.
 “Therefore, we hold the “clear and convincing evidence” standard utilized in probate matters should also apply to living litigants.
 This is an intermediate standard -more than a preponderance, but less than beyond a reasonable doubt -and requires a party to show a degree of proof sufficient to produce a firm belief in the allegations south to be established.”

 With that said, if you believe you are in a common law marriage prior to July 24, 2019 and are separating, it is imperative that you confer with a lawyer for this standard adds a significant burden on those claiming common law marriage.

 Can a South Carolina Family Law Attorney Help?

 At Winter & Rhoden LLC, we work hard to help families handle the various legal matters that can arise from complicated situations.
 Do not let these problems fester, since disgruntled parties could take advantage of your failure to address certain family law issues.
 Call our attorneys today at (864) 489-8128 for assistance with your divorce, adoption, separation or custody issues.
 You can learn more about this area of the law by visiting our family law page.